© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British site 1000yds (910m) W of East Bedfont parish church is a scheduled monument protected by Historic England under reference 1002042.
 View the official record →

-This Romano-British site is a scheduled ancient monument located approximately 910 metres west of East Bedfont parish church in Middlesex.
+This Romano-British site is a settlement located approximately 910 metres west of East Bedfont parish church in Middlesex, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002042.

 Romano-British site 1000yds (910m) W of East Bedfont parish church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002042.